 I can happily report that my experience with microdermabrasion was nothing but positive!
 I experienced only a slight reddish color immediately following treatment.
 After the next morning, any lingering redness was completely gone.
-I was able to wear makeup and get back into my normal skin care routine the following day.
-I also noticed the pores around my nose and forehead were visibly smaller, the texture and feel of my skin to the touch was very soft, and the dark marks took on a lighter appearance.
+I was able to wear makeup and get back into my normal skincare routine the following day.
+I also noticed the pores around my nose and forehead were visibly smaller, the texture and feel of my skin to the touch were very soft, and the dark marks took on a lighter appearance.

-Have you ever had a microdermabrasion?
+Have you ever had microdermabrasion?
 Did you get the results you were hoping for?
 What was your experience like?
 Are you thinking about getting a microderm but have not yet taken the plunge?
 Tell us about your treatment in the comments, below!